 To continually transfigure the faces of your own death, ensures that, at the end of your life, your physical death will be no stranger, robbing you against your will of the life you have had; you will know its face intimately.
 Since you have overcome your fear, your death will be a meeting with a life-long friend from the deepest side of your own nature.

 To say “One day… I will die” is to end deception and embrace a fundamental truth.
 However, we live in an era in which words are easily divorced from practical application and direct personal experience.
 It is necessary to sit with this thought and give our attention and awareness over to it through mindfulness and meditation.

 Death and wisdom are intimate companions.

-In the absence of death wisdom becomes petrified.
+In the absence of death, wisdom becomes petrified.
 The avoidance of death is the loss of integrity and creativity.
-When we lose touch with our own death we becomes strangers to ourselves and lead lives characterized by a ferocious busy-ness infused with a well-honed suicidal fervour.
+When we lose touch with our own death we become strangers to ourselves and lead lives characterized by a ferocious busy-ness infused with a well-honed suicidal fervor.

 Ultimately the statement “I may die today” is a means to reclaim “the deepest side of our own nature.”
 It helps us to become acquainted with the face of our own death, that is to say, the face we witness every time we glance in a mirror.